-The gcp:apigee/environmentIamBinding:EnvironmentIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Apigee environments.
-This guide focuses on two capabilities: authoritative role binding for multiple members and non-authoritative single member addition.
+The gcp:apigee/environmentIamBinding:EnvironmentIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Apigee environments by granting a specific role to a list of members.
+This guide focuses on two capabilities: batch role assignment to multiple members and incremental member addition.

-IAM bindings reference existing Apigee environments by organization and environment identifiers.
+IAM bindings reference existing Apigee environments and are authoritative for a given role, meaning they replace the entire member list for that role while preserving other roles.
 The examples are intentionally small.
-Combine them with your own Apigee infrastructure and identity management.
+Combine them with your own Apigee organization and environment infrastructure.

-Teams managing Apigee environments often need to grant the same role to multiple users or service accounts at once.
+Teams managing environments often assign the same role to multiple users or service accounts simultaneously, such as giving viewer access to a development team.

 import * as pulumi from "@pulumi/pulumi";